-Design agency Red Antler has created the branding for Folx, which claims to be "the first digital healthcare service provider designed by and for the medical needs of the LGBTQIA+ community".
+Design agency Red Antler has created the branding for Folx, which claims to be "the first digital healthcare service provider designed by and for the medical needs of the LGBT+ community".

 The founder and CEO of Folx, A.G.
 Breitenstein, is someone who identifies as genderqueer, and the service focuses on hormone therapy, sexual health and family creation; all specifically geared towards the needs of queer and trans people.